 Applicants must be registered with the NMC as either a nurse or midwife, and provide evidence of sponsorship from Provider Services prior to commencing the course.
 University applications can be made prior to obtaining an offer of sponsorship.
 The normal entry requirements should include applicants who have a first or second class honours degree.
 Students who do not have the above qualifications, but can demonstrate its equivalent in terms of experience relevant to the programme of study, may be able to access the course as associate students.
 For more information regarding this please contact the course leader firstname.lastname@example.org.

 Months of entry

-There is a focus on work based learning throughout which ensures clear integration of practice based learning, assessment and university based work.
+There is a focus on work-based learning throughout this course which ensures clear integration of practice based learning, assessment and university based work.
 A shared learning approach is encouraged with inter-professional modules and integrated working incorporated within the overall programme structure.

 Qualification and course duration

 - Course Enquiries